Harold Ross: Early life

-By the time he was 25 he had worked for at least seven different papers, including the Marysville, California Appeal; the Sacramento Union; the Panama Star and Herald; the New Orleans Item; the Atlanta Journal; the Hoboken Hudson Observer; the Brooklyn Eagle; and the San Francisco Call.
+By the time he was 25 he had worked for at least seven different papers, including the Marysville, California Appeal; the Sacramento Union; the Panama Star and Herald; the New Orleans Item; the Atlanta Journal; the Hudson Observer in Hoboken; the Brooklyn Eagle; and the San Francisco Call.

+In Atlanta, Georgia, he covered the murder trial of Leo Frank, one of the "trials of the century".

+Military service

-In Atlanta, he covered the murder trial of Leo Frank, one of the "trials of the century".
-During World War I, he enlisted in the U.S. Army Eighteenth Engineers Railway Regiment.
-In France, he edited the regimental journal and went to Paris to work for the Stars and Stripes, serving from February 1918 to April 1919.
-He claimed to have walked 150 miles to reach Paris to write for Stars and Stripes, where he met Alexander Woollcott, Cyrus Baldridge, Franklin Pierce Adams, and Jane Grant, who would become his first wife and helped back The New Yorker.
+During World War I, he enlisted in the United States Army's 18th Engineer Regiment in 1917.
+In France, he edited the regimental journal, The Spiker, and went to Paris to work for the Stars and Stripes, serving from February 1918 to April 1919.
+He claimed to have walked 150 miles from officer's training school at Langres, France to reach Paris to write for Stars and Stripes, where he met Alexander Woollcott, Cyrus Baldridge, Franklin Pierce Adams, and Jane Grant, who would become his first wife and helped back The New Yorker.

 After the war, he returned to New York City and assumed the editorship of a magazine for veterans, The Home Sector.
 It folded in 1920 and was absorbed by the American Legion Weekly.
 He spent a few months at Judge, a humor magazine.